 The surgical team at Southwestern

-The Department of Surgical Oncology at CTCA at Southwestern Regional Medical Center (Southwestern) consists of surgical oncologists, as well as anesthesiologists, surgical technicians, physician’s assistants, and wound care-certified registered nurses.
+The Department of Surgical Oncology at CTCA® at Southwestern Regional Medical Center (Southwestern) consists of surgical oncologists, a thoracic surgeon, plastic and reconstructive surgeons, a neurosurgeon and a head, neck and microvascular reconstructive surgeon, as well as anesthesiologists, surgical technicians, physician’s assistants, and wound care-certified registered nurses.

 Head and neck surgery